-- 1. Service Plan from a Qualified Service Provider (following the Outline below); - 2.
+- 1. Service Plan from a Qualified Service Provider or an IACSH Recognized Service Provider (following the Outline below). - 2.
 Evidence of funding sources for the services to be provided; along with - 3.
 Detailed budget for such services; and - 4.
 Identification of target population and referral process.
 Acceptable referral processes are described below. - 5.
 Demonstration of affordability for supportive housing units.

-The developer must also demonstrate that the supportive housing units committed are appropriate for the population to be served.
-(For example, a project housing homeless individuals should provide 1 bedroom units.)
+If serving the literally homeless population, the developer will communicate with the local CAN to ensure that the proposed Supportive Housing units are aligned with the CAN's housing prioritization guidelines.
+The developer must demonstrate that the supportive housing units committed are appropriate for the population to be served.
+(For example, a project housing homeless individuals should provide one-bedroom units.)
+See the CAN Administrative Staff Contacts sheet at the end of this guide for contact information.

-"Demonstration of affordability" means an operating budget that shows that the supportive housing units can be provided to households at or below 30% Area Median Income (AMI).
+"Demonstration of affordability" means an operating budget that shows that the supportive housing units can be provided to households with incomes at or below 30% Area Median Income (AMI).

-Applicants may consider partnering with a Qualified Service Provider either at the time of application or at the time the project owner secures a Low-Income Housing Tax Credit (LIHTC) award and/or funding.
-The Qualified Service Provider may charge a fee to draft the Service Plan and budget if a Memorandum of Understanding (MOU) is not finalized until post-award.
+Applicants may consider partnering with a Qualified Service Provider or an IACSH Recognized Service Provider either at the time of application or at the time the project owner secures a Low-Income Housing Tax Credit (LIHTC) award and/or funding.
+The Qualified Service Provider and/or the IACSH Recognized Service Provider may charge a fee to draft the Service Plan and budget if a Memorandum of Understanding (MOU) is not finalized until post-award.
 For purposes of the LIHTC application, "evidence of funding" means a plan to obtain self-sourced or third-party funding as reflected in the operating budget; a service reserve; or a firm commitment from the service provider agency or from the project sponsor.
-The commitment of service funding along with the signed MOU (as applicable) for the provision of services must be in place as a condition of the carryover allocation agreement.
+The commitment of service funding along with the signed MOU (as applicable) for the provision of services must be in place as a condition of the LIHTC carryover allocation agreement.